 Practicality, comfort and boot space

-The I-Pace is quite a large car and shares a very similar footprint to an Audi Q5 in terms of size.
-It measures in at 4,682mm long, 1,895mm wide and 1,565mm tall, which makes it slightly smaller than its nearest rival the Tesla Model X. However, the I-Pace does have a slightly longer wheelbase of 2,990mm, which means more space for passengers inside.
+The I-Pace is quite a large car and has a very similar footprint to an Audi Q5.
+It measures 4,682mm long, 1,895mm wide and 1,565mm tall, which makes it quite a bit smaller than its nearest rival, the BMW iX.
+However, the I-Pace’s 2,990mm wheelbase is almost identical to the BMW’s, so there’s plenty of space for passengers inside.

-Reliability and Safety
+Reliability and safety

 The I-Pace came in a decent 65th place on our list of the best cars to own, which is based on the results of the most recent Driver Power owner satisfaction survey.
 Meanwhile Jaguar as a brand finished in a pretty good 10th place overall in the best car manufacturer rankings – far ahead of rivals BMW, Mercedes and Audi – so the I-Pace seems like it should be a great car to own.